 Make a statement with your outerwear

-Surprise, surprise.
-Poitier’s layering again.
-In fact, look closely and you’ll notice that this is the exact same shirt-and-sweater combo as above.
+Back to the Poitier school of layering for our next rule.
+Look closely, and you’ll see that this is the exact same shirt-and-sweater combo as above.
 But you wouldn’t know it, would you?
-And that’s all down to a solo statement piece; another overcoat.
+And that’s all down to a solo statement piece; a fur-lined overcoat.
 Young Poitier knew you didn’t have to bedazzle your outfit with accessories and affectations.
 Instead, photographed here outside ‘Ribs in the Ruff’ — a barbecue restaurant the actor owned in Harlem — Poitier makes a style statement with a single, shearling flourish.

 This lesson, then, is simple.
 Go for one bigger, bolder garment over many smaller, idiosyncratic touches.
-Oliver Spencer’s shearling option is also corduroy — but the muted colours don’t push things too far.
+Oliver Spencer’s shearling option is also corduroy — but the muted green colour doesn’t push things too far.
 The same can be said for Loro Piana’s exceedingly expensive option; understated, yet incredibly well-made.
-Even this duffle from The Kooples (currently on sale) has a straight, no-nonsense fit to ensure it doesn’t shout too loud.
+Even this peacoat from Sandro (currently on sale) has a shorter, no-nonsense fit to ensure it doesn’t shout too loud.

 Loro Piana Shearling Coat